 L&I tracks companies that violate registration laws, misrepresent payroll or employee hours, or conduct business without an L&I certificate of coverage for workers' compensation insurance.
-In FY 2019, L&I's Construction Compliance Program issued 1,417 infractions to unregistered contractors.
+In FY 2020, L&I's Construction Compliance Program issued more than 1,300 infractions to unregistered contractors.
 This program can also penalize individuals up to \$10,000 for submitting false information in an application to become a registered contractor.
-The program issued three of these penalties to contractors in FY 2019.
+The program issued seven of these penalties to contractors in FY 2020.

 L&I denies or suspends registration of contractors who do not comply with contractor registration laws and rules.
 A contractor may have their registration suspended for a period of days or weeks multiple times per year.
-During FY 2019, L&I suspended nearly 30,000 registrations for the following reasons:
+During FY 2020, L&I suspended nearly 24,100 registrations for the following reasons:

-• Cancelled insurance: more than 20.000
+• Cancelled insurance: more than 20,000

-• Cancelled bond: more than 8,700
+• Cancelled bond: more than 10,000

-Unsatisfied judgments: 950
+Unsatisfied judgments: nearly 800

-■ Impaired bond: nearly 70

-Outstanding contractor registration infractions: 200
+- Impaired bond: more than 60 - Outstanding contractor registration infractions: more than 200

 Contractors cited for failing to register can receive a reduced penalty if they voluntarily register and get a bond and insurance within 10 days after the citation.
-In FY 2019, nearly 300 unregistered contractors took advantage of that option.
+In FY 2020, more than 200 unregistered contractors took advantage of that option.